boozallen/jenkins-templating-engine/docs/concepts/pipeline-templates/declarative-syntax.md

 JTE hasn't always supported Declarative Syntax.

-With JTE, pipeline authors can create Pipeline Templates that look like a custom DSL[^1].
+With JTE, pipeline authors can create Pipeline Templates that look like a custom DSL.

 Take the following Pipeline Template and Pipeline Configuration for example: